301 Devil’s Playground - Galena, MD

-Legends opens starting on September 28th.
+Legends opens starting late September 2019.
 When the fog came in the land changed.
 The attractions are Haunted Hayride, Sinister Circus, and Carsins Manor.
-Legends of the Fog runs on Friday, Saturday and Sunday nights.
-Tickets are $30 to go through the 3 haunted attractions.
+Legends of the Fog runs on Friday, Saturday and some Sunday nights.
+Tickets combo available to go through the 4 haunted attractions.
 Doors open at 6:30 pm.
 Concessions stand is available on premises.

 Markoff’s Haunted Forest - Dickerson, MD

 Ocean City Screams Haunted House - Ocean City, MD

 Yes OC Screams is now open.
 Every year evil washes up on the shores of Ocean City.
-Attraction is open most everyday during the summer and fall.
+Attraction is open most everyday during the summer and early fall.
 Open Saturdays in September and October.
 Check website or Facebook for schedule.
 Tickets are generally $16.
 Check their web page for special October events and prices.

 Screamland Farms - Frederick, MD

 Screamland Farms is the haunt attraction for Cumberland Farms.
 The haunt opens up in late September 2019.
 Cumberland Farms runs three attractions every Friday and Saturday night beginning.
 Doors open at 7 pm.
 Tickets are $15 for one attraction, $28 for two.
 Corrupted Corn features inbred misfits, psychic clowns, snake handlers, and lots of bugs and rats.
 Hayride of Horrors is about zombie carnage.
 The Barn of Bedlam was an insane asylum that held Hannibal the Cannibal and Chainsaw Charlie.
 Since their escape it is just a bloodbath.
 Cumberland also runs many daytime activities in the fall including their corn maze, giant slides, playground, cart track, and Zombie Paintball.

 The Cox’s Point Haunted Mansion - Essex, MD

-Opening night October 12th.
+Opening night is October 4th, 2019.
 Cox’s Point has a long history in the Maryland area.
 It has been running since 1968.
 They advertise as the oldest non-profit haunted attraction in the country.
 Tickets are $10.
-In 2018 it will operate from 7 pm until 11 pm.
+In 2019 it will operate from 7 pm until 11 pm.
 They are open Friday and Saturday nights.